Capture of Grenada (1779): French capture

 The British, in their haste to leave the premises, neglected to spike some of the cannons (driving a metal spike into the touchhole, rendering the cannon inoperative).
 They also abandoned many valuables that had been brought up on the heights for safekeeping.
 The French used the captured cannons to fire upon Fort George.
 Realizing the situation was hopeless, Macartney raised the white flag.
 The French took about 700 prisoners, and claimed casualties of 36 killed and 71 wounded.
 British reports, however, claimed the French casualties numbered closer to 300.
 The French also claimed as prizes 200 merchant ships anchored in the harbour.

-Admiral d'Estaing rejected Macartney's proposed terms of capitulations, countering with a list of articles that he had drafted.
-Macartney found d'Estaing's proposed articles "not merely unprecedented and humiliating, but so ensnaring and uncertain in their nature, extent, and aim that they might at any time supply a pretext for taking away the lives, together with the fortunes, of the capitulants."
+Estaing rejected Macartney's proposed terms of capitulations, countering with a list of articles that he had drafted.
+Macartney found Estaing's proposed articles "not merely unprecedented and humiliating, but so ensnaring and uncertain in their nature, extent, and aim that they might at any time supply a pretext for taking away the lives, together with the fortunes, of the capitulants."
 His council was unanimous in rejecting the proposed capitulation, and the British chose to surrender unconditionally instead.
-As a consequence, d'Estaing permitted his troops to pillage St. George's.
+As a consequence, Estaing permitted his troops to pillage St. George's.
 Among the items taken or destroyed were most of Macartney's silver and plate, much of his clothing, and his personal papers.
 The latter came as a particularly harsh blow to the governor, for copies of those papers sent to St. Lucia with his wife for safeguarding were destroyed by fire.
-When d'Estaing invited Macartney to dine with him, the governor apologised for his garb, noting that the coat he was wearing was the only one left him.
+When Estaing invited Macartney to dine with him, the governor apologised for his garb, noting that the coat he was wearing was the only one left him.
 Macartney and other leading Grenadians were also refused parole, and were sent to France as prisoners of war.